-The principle of proportionality plays a crucial role in the RRM package for all banks, regardless of their size
+The principle of proportionality plays a crucial role in prudential regulation for all banks, regardless of their size

-calibrating MREL, resolution authorities should therefore appropriately take into account a
+institutions.
+When calibrating MREL, resolution authorities should therefore appropriately take into account a

-bank’s size, business model, funding model, risk profile, SREP and stress tests results, degree of systemic relevance, the relevant
+bank’s size, business model, funding model, risk profile, SREP and stress tests results, degree of systemic

 Correspondingly, small, less-complex institutions should be excluded from the scope of application entirely